leegilmorecode/serverless-detailed-alarms/README.md

 ![image](./docs/images/header.png)

+The article for this repo can be found here: https://medium.com/@leejamesgilmore/monitoring-aws-cloudwatch-logs-with-cdk-creating-alarms-for-specific-error-conditions-bae0c4e36f79

 ## Introduction

 In the world of cloud computing, effective monitoring and alerting are crucial for maintaining the health and stability of your serverless applications and services.
 AWS CloudWatch is a powerful monitoring and observability service provided by AWS which we are going to use in this article.